DESIRE6G/SMO/README.md

 {"message":"Failure in Optimization Engine","status":"failed","error":"Optimization Engine failure: The local region does not have enough resources to host the service.
 Relaying service request to the next region."}
 ```

-As of writing this, the Optimization Engine doesn't accound for requested site_id.
-The only way to change that
-is to instantiate the Optimization Engine with a different `SITE` ENV variable.

 If we do that, we can now see the response when the Site has the required resources:

 ```terminal